Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

        c3d4811fc3cd0       0215a709bdd9b       3 days ago           Running             weave-npc                                    0                   f5e25c12e617e
       ```

-   1. Stop any running containers from the output of our `crictl ps` command
+   1. Stop any running containers from the output of the `crictl ps` command.

-      ***NOTE:*** There should be no containers.
+      **NOTE:** There should be no containers.

       ```bash
       ncn-m/w #crictl stop <container id from the CONTAINER column>
       ```

-   This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`
+   This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`.

-1. Delete CEPH Volumes ***on Utility Storage Nodes ONLY***
+1. Delete CEPH Volumes **on Utility Storage Nodes ONLY**.

    For Each Storage node:

-    1. Stop CEPH
+    1. Stop CEPH.

         * ***1.4 or earlier***